-Find a Member -- Find any user on eBay (not just sellers) by entering their user ID or email address. eBay will automatically include both exact and close matches in your results.
+Find a Member — Find any user on eBay (not just sellers) by entering their user ID or email address.
+It will automatically include both exact and close matches in your results.

-Find Contact Information -- If you have recently bought something from -- or sold something to -- another eBay user, you can type in their user ID and the ID number of the item in question in order to have eBay exchange your contact information with theirs via email.
+Find Contact Information — If you have recently bought something from — or sold something to — another user, you can type in their user ID and the ID number of the item in question in order to have eBay exchange your contact information with theirs via email.